amelinn9/surfs-up/README.md

 -	With a 1.99 difference, June had a maximum rain of 4.43 inches and December had a maximum rain of 6.42 inches.
 -	The standard deviations for June and December are 0.336 and 0.541, respectively.
 Assuming a normal distribution, this means that rain for June would not normally go above 0.48 inches and rain for December would not normally go above 0.76 inches.

-To summarise, Oahu is a good place to set up the Surf n’ Shake Shop because even during rainier months like December, less than 0.25 inches of rain/day is experienced.
+To summarise, Oahu is a good place to set up the Surf 'n Shake Shop because even during rainier months like December, less than 0.25 inches of rain/day is experienced.
 The weather there stays relatively consistent throughout the year, with only about a 4°F difference between one of the hottest (June) months and coldest (December) months.
 On average, Oahu has ideal temperatures in the 70°Fs which makes it great weather for surfing and ice cream year round.